grey-octopus/project_greenfield/README.md

 ### Related Products
 The Related Products module consist of a carousel of related product cards which update depending on the currently selected product.
 A user can click on any of the cards to re-render the page with data pertaining to that related product.

+Shop.ly was built with React.js & Redux, Node, and Express.

 ### Reviews